xweih/kcs_2.0/README.md

 ## The Math

-In this model, I continue to assume (without prejudice) that ANY given order placed with a combo is more economically advantageous than solely in "Build Your Own Seafood Bag" style.
+In this model, I continue to assume (without prejudice) that ANY given placed order that contains a combo is more economically advantageous than what is solely in "Build Your Own Seafood Bag" style.
+Hence, the math model is an extension of the famous [knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem).

 **Sets:**